osacademics/home/about/executive-summary.md

 ## Motivation

 The lack of education on a global scale shows an inversely correlated trend for many of the world’s greatest problems[1].
 From environmental decline to personal health and even war, an educated population leads to a decrease in negatively impacting events.
-OSA believes that free and fruitful STEAM (Science, Technology, Engineer, Arts, and Mathematics) educational content should belong to anyone with the ability to access digital assets.
+OSA believes that free and fruitful STEAM (Science, Technology, Engineering, Arts, and Mathematics) educational content should belong to anyone with the ability to access digital assets.
 Built upon a fair, collaborative and welcoming platform, OSA facilitates contribution and consumption of everything under its umbrella.
 The OSA platform aims to incentivize well established institutions and industry while also providing a paradigm shift in educational standards for underserved regions of the world.
 Fragmented, speculative learning materials and pay to play platforms may also see a benefit in the collaborative and open environment provided by OSA.

 ## Our Mission